benshine/prettykitty/README.md

     foreman start
     open http://localhost:5000

-### Stuff I'd like to do to consider this complete:
+### Stuff I'd like to do
+- thumbnails for all the images
-- display of loading and error states
+- better indicators for loading and error states
+- preload all images in the gallery
 - ability to set a different gallery
 - concatenate all the js files together so I don't have to worry about load order
-- jshint
 - write my own versions of the es6 polyfill functions for Array.prototype.find and Object.assign
 - convert ChainableGet to use Object.create rather than being a constructor